 - Bake for 22-26 minutes or until a deep golden brown on all sides.

 - Remove from the oven and serve warm.
 Pretzel rolls may be stored in an airtight container or zipped top bag for up to 3 days (they lose a little softness).

-Make ahead tip: Pretzel rolls freeze well, up to 2 months.
+- Make Ahead Instructions: Pretzel rolls freeze well, up to 2 months.
 To reheat, bake frozen pretzel rolls at 350°F (177°C) for 20 minutes or until warmed through or microwave until warm.
 The prepared pretzel dough can be refrigerated for up to one day or frozen in an airtight container for 2-3 months.
 Thaw frozen dough in the refrigerator overnight.
 Bring to room temperature, then allow to rise and continue with step 3.

 - Reference my Baking with Yeast Guide for answers to common yeast FAQs.